flashbots/rbuilder/crates/rbuilder/src/building/builders/parallel_builder/readme.md

 6. The **[BlockBuildingResultAssembler](block_building_result_assembler.rs)** constructs blocks from the best results obtained from the `ResultsAggregator`.

 ## Usage live
-The merging builder requires extra configuration options to be used live.
+The parallel builder requires extra configuration options to be used live.
 Here is an example for your config file:

 ```
 [[builders]]
-name = "merging"
+name = "parallel"
-algo = "merging-builder"
+algo = "parallel-builder"
 discard_txs = true
-num_threads = 35
+num_threads = 5
 merge_wait_time_ms = 100
 ```

 ## Backtesting
-The merging builder can be backtested.
+The parallel builder can be backtested.
 However, it is quite slow due to how it is currently implemented.
-This isn't reflective of the performance in the live environment and could be improved with more work.
+This isn't reflective of the latency performance in the live environment and could be improved with more work.